tailm/revive-cc/README.md

-# revive^CC
+# revive
-**`revive^CC`** is a static analysis tool for Hyperledger Fabric smart contracts (chaincode) aimed at detecting blockchain related security vulnerabilities to help developers to write clean and safe smart contracts. **`revive^CC`** is one of the two existing static analysis tools for Hyperledger Fabric chaincode, with the other tool being <a href="https://chaincode.chainsecurity.com/">Chainsecurity's Chaincode Scanner</a> which can analyse chaincode files that meet certain requirements.
-What makes **`revive^CC`** special is that the tool has brought the accessibility of security analysis to ***any chaincode file***.
+**`revive`** is a static analysis tool for Hyperledger Fabric smart contracts (chaincode) aimed at detecting blockchain related security vulnerabilities to help developers to write clean and safe smart contracts. **`revive`** is one of the two existing static analysis tools for Hyperledger Fabric chaincode, with the other tool being <a href="https://chaincode.chainsecurity.com/">Chainsecurity's Chaincode Scanner</a> which can analyse chaincode files that meet certain requirements.
+What makes **`revive`** special is that the tool has brought the accessibility of security analysis to ***any chaincode file***.
 This is something that has not been available until now.

 The tool is an extension of the open source Go static analysis tool <a href="https://github.com/mgechev/revive">revive</a> and was built using revive's framework.
-Therefore it contains all the benefits and checks of revive to help developers write clean Go code. **`revive^CC`** was built as a part of my dissertation project on 'Analysing Smart Contracts' at the University of Sheffield.
+Therefore it contains all the benefits and checks of revive to help developers write clean Go code. **`revive`** was built as a part of my dissertation project on 'Analysing Smart Contracts' at the University of Sheffield.

 ## Installation